-We select the three popular open-source code LLMs as our editing subjects, which are widely adopted in various software engineering tasks. \textbf{Qwen2.5-Coder (3B)} ~\cite{hui2024qwen2}: Proposed by Alibaba and released in September 2024, it is trained on 5.5 trillion tokens collected before February 2024, covering source code, text-code grounding data, synthetic data, and other relevant datasets. \textbf{StarCoder2 (3B)} ~\cite{lozhkov2024starcoder}: Developed by BigCode and released in January 2024, it is trained on 17 programming languages from The Stack v2~\cite{lozhkov2024starcoder} up to September 2023, using the fill-in-the-middle objective and covering over 3 trillion tokens. \textbf{DeepSeek-Coder (1.3B)} ~\cite{guo2024deepseek}: Developed by DeepSeek and released in June 2024, it is trained from scratch on 2 trillion tokens collected before February 2023, with the training data consisting of 87\% code and 13\% natural language (English and Chinese).
+We select the three popular open-source code LLMs as our editing subjects, which are widely adopted in various software engineering tasks~\cite{pan2024codev,sultana2024code,ji2025causality, sun2024ai}. \textbf{Qwen2.5-Coder (3B)} ~\cite{hui2024qwen2}: Proposed by Alibaba and released in September 2024, it is trained on 5.5 trillion tokens collected before February 2024. \textbf{CodeGemma (2B)} ~\cite{codegemma_2024}: Developed by Google and released in April 2024, it is trained on 1 trillion tokens from publicly available code repositories dating up to early 2024. \textbf{DeepSeek-Coder (1.3B)} ~\cite{guo2024deepseek}: Developed by DeepSeek and released in June 2024, it is trained from scratch on 2 trillion tokens collected before February 2023.